cucumber/docs/content/gherkin.md

 `When` steps are used to describe an event, or an *action*.
 This can be a person interacting with the system, or it can be an event triggered by another system.

-It's strongly recommended you only have a single `When` step per Scenario.
+It's strongly recommended you only have a single `When` step per scenario.
 If you feel compelled to add more, it's usually a sign that you should split the scenario up into multiple scenarios.

 Examples: